 “We are here because we do not want to leave the future to markets, but on the contrary to save democracy,” Michael Mueller, president of the ecological organisation German Friends of Nature, told AFP.

-An expert will position your enterprise on the chart based upon your description of:
+An expert will position your enterprise on a chart based upon your description of: